chteufleur/HTTPAuthentificationOverXMPP/README.md

 ```

 This will send a request to the given JID.
 If the user accept, the server will return HTTP code 200, otherwise it will return HTTP code 401.

+## Help
+To get any help, please visit the XMPP conference room at [httpauth@muc.kingpenguin.tk](xmpp:httpauth@muc.kingpenguin.tk?join) with your prefered client, or [with your browser](https://jappix.kingpenguin.tk/?r=httpauth@muc.kingpenguin.tk).